ManusCryptGame/ManusCrypt/README.md

 And also on Twitter:
 https://twitter.com/ManuscryptGame

-And our offical Telegram bot (English and Russian language support):
+And our offical Telegram (English and Russian language support):
-@ManusCryptGame_bot
+@ManusCryptGame